sweepai/sweep/docs/pages/blogs/search-infra.md

 We decided on two main goals for our code search infrastructure:

 1. The search index needs to be up to date.
-Code search is unique from other types of search in that it requires high levels of consistency.
-You wouldn’t want to reference an old version(say two git commits earlier) of a function while writing code.
+Code is unique from other types of content in that it requires high levels of consistency.
+You wouldn’t want to reference an old version of a function(say two git commits back) while writing something that uses it.
 2. For additional security, we don’t want to store the code as plaintext.
 However, we still need a way to map the original code to the embeddings.

 ## **Efficient Indexing**